 Another emotional response that may come up again and again with a lung cancer diagnosis is resentment.
 It is natural and understandable for someone who is diagnosed with a serious disease to resent others.
 Even if friends and family rally around the person with cancer, the patient may choose to focus on who did not show up to help or who are not doing as much as others.
 Likewise, as a devoted caregiver, you may want to spend your energy resenting the relatives and friends who are not, in your opinion, doing all that they can to help.
+As a caregiver, you may resent the person with cancer since you may have given up activities or work that provided needed self-care or income for you.
 Again, such emotional responses are undoubtedly valid and may very well have some basis, so it is crucial that you admit them to yourself and help the person with cancer to do the same.